‘Days Of Our Lives’ Spoilers For Two Weeks: Eric’s Hot Nicole Fantasy, FBI Fires Eli, Raines’ Exit Date

 However, despite being Gabi’s hero, the FBI will be none too pleased about the Gabi situation.
 During the week of September 11-15, the FBI will fire Eli.
 Eli will be wondering how he can move on from his illustrious career as an FBI agent, and what the future holds in store for him.

 Rafe and Hope have been engaged for some time now.
-Days of Our Lives spoilers suggest that Rafe will pose some hard questions to his fiancée.
+Days of Our Lives spoilers suggest that Rafe will pose some hard questions to his fiancee.
 Hope doesn’t want to tie the knot soon and Rafe is well aware of this, but he still has the right to know why she is holding back from marriage.
 He will ask Hope why she keeps dragging her feet at setting a wedding date.

 In the latest #DAYS, Hope and Rafe conspire with Abe.https://t.co/70zOJaOWU0 pic.twitter.com/XbPztIOkVi